-“Once you’ve made the leap [to starting your own business], it’s amazing how resourceful you become,” says Kirk Reynolds, founder and president of guide company Discover Outdoors and a member at WeWork 154 Grand St in New York.
+“Once you’ve made the leap [to starting your own business], it’s amazing how resourceful you become,” says Kirk Reynolds, founder and president of guide company Discover Outdoors, to Ideas by WeWork.
 “You’ll find there are people who want to help you, so you won’t be alone.
 Also, don’t wait until you have everything perfectly planned.
 That day will never come.”

 You have complete control as the owner